fractalide/fractalide/README.md

 ##### Security
 Fractalide's components are very strict about accepting data.
 Strongly inspired by the [langsec work](http://langsec.org) of Meredith Patterson, Len Sassaman and Dan Kaminsky.
 Fractalide makes use of the [Nom](https://github.com/Geal/nom) parser combinator, implemented by Geoffroy Couprie, to parse Flowscript.
 Components cannot connect together unless they use the same [Cap'n Proto](https://capnproto.org/) contracts, which is implemented by David Renshaw, and the brain child of Kenton Varda.
 Of course, [Rust](https://www.rust-lang.org/), a high level systems language helps us prevent an entire class of buffer overflow exploits, without sacrificing speed for safety.
 ##### Business
 Flowscript allows for a separation of business logic and component implementation logic.
 Thus programmers can easily own areas of code, or practise ["Sovereign Software Development"](https://top.fse.guru/the-civilized-alternative-to-agile-tribalism-4c60d01428c0), and given the [fast moving nature](https://medium.com/@bryanedds/living-in-the-age-of-software-fuckery-8859f81ca877) of business, a programmer can reuse components and quickly manipulate data flowing through the system, or ideally, train the suits to manipulate the business logic themselves.
-Basically Fractalide is an attempt at ameliorating the above *fast moving nature* of business.
+Fractalide attempts to hand tools and techniques to the programmer to survive in such an environment.

 ### Layers
 - [x] Actor based coordination language that coordinates Rust components, which pass Cap'n Proto contract messages.